haavee/ppgplot/README.md

 ```
 **NOTE: Due to a package name collision, the PyPI project name is `python-pgplot`; the obvious package name was already claimed by something completely different**

+**Important:** PyPI installation requires system dependencies (see Requirements section below) to be manually installed first.

+### Option 3: From Source

 It is also possible to build the package from this `git`-repository.
 You may need to create a Python [`venv`](https://docs.python.org/3/library/venv.html) first.
 See below for detailed instructions.